 In This Article

-Natural remedies for our hair and skin are trending these days thanks to YouTubers, threads on natural hair forums, and the demand for non-toxic product options.
-And when it comes to a natural remedy to combat dryness, gently remove build-up, and grow hair, there's one ingredient that pops up over and over on curly girl hair threads: Baking soda.
-Redditors and curly girl communities alike swear by using baking soda (followed by apple cider vinegar) to help rest your scalp's pH—which purportedly promotes hair growth, removes product buildup, and even softens hair strands.
+Natural remedies for our hair and skin are trending these days, thanks to YouTubers, threads on natural hair forums, and the demand for nontoxic product options.
+And when it comes to a natural remedy to combat dryness, gently remove buildup, and grow hair, there's one ingredient that pops up over and over on curly girl hair threads: baking soda.
+Redditors and curly girl communities alike swear by using baking soda (followed by apple cider vinegar) to help reset your scalp's pH—which purportedly promotes hair growth, removes product buildup, and even softens hair strands.

-To get separate fact from fiction, we tapped trichologist (a doctor who specializes in hair and the scalp) Dr. Dominic Burg who's here to break down the science behind baking soda and apple cider vinegar mixtures, the effects it has on your hair, and the ingredients you should be looking for when it comes to hair and scalp health.
+To separate fact from fiction, we tapped scientist and trichologist (hair and scalp specialist) Dr. Dominic Burg, who's here to break down the science behind baking soda and apple cider vinegar mixtures, the effects they have on your hair, and the ingredients you should be looking for when it comes to hair and scalp health.

 Meet the Expert

 Dr. Dominic Burg is the chief scientist, hair biologist, microbiologist, and trichologist for évolis Professional.
 He has expertise in hair and scalp biology, more specifically in hair cycle signaling.